ebeeton/gradient/README.md

 # gradient

-A gradient that can be used to generate an array of colors of arbitrary size.
+A gradient that can generate slices of `color.RGBA` of arbitrary size.